Oni22/stateprovider/README.md

 ```

-#### 2. Create a Model which extends the StreamStore class.
+#### 2. Create a Model which extends the Store class.
 Add your custom attributes and functions.
 Call notify() in every function where you want to update the state.

 ```dart
 class MyModel extends Store<MyModel> {